 Thinking of cycling Mont Ventoux?
 Camilla Brokking-Maltas climbed the Giant of Provence for charity.
-Here are her 10 tips for a successful bike ride
+Here are her top 10 tips.

 Mont Ventoux has a magnetic attraction for many cyclists.
 The lone giant of Provence rears up out of the French landscape to a height of 1912m.
 It is striking and instantly recognisable, the forests on its lower slopes giving way to a bald peak of limestone shards.
 It has featured some 14 times in the Tour de France, and in 1967 claimed the life of the British cyclist Tom Simpson.
 (See also William Fotheringham's excellent biography, Put Me Back On My Bike.)

 I've long had my eye on cycling Ventoux.
 Up until last year, it still seemed like a unlikely dream.
 Then my husband enrolled for Alpe d'HuZes, a charity bike ride for cancer research, and I decided to cycle Alpe d'Huez myself.
 It was a slow and painful bike ride, but it ignited in me a desire to challenge myself.
 I wanted to ride Ventoux.

 The ride offered me the opportunity to raise funds for Alzheimer's research.
 My grandfather, David Sommerville, passed away in 2003 after over a decade with Alzheimer's, and my favourite author, Sir Terry Pratchett, had recently announced his own diagnosis, so it was something I felt strongly about.
 The Lilac to Ventoux bike ride was born, and I set the date: May 25, 2011.